 To finish, wrap the cover around and wind the ribbon around the button to keep it closed.

-I hope you have fun making your own Ancient Earth Mini-Journals.
 I had so much fun making these little journals that I was inspired to go on and create the Ancient Earth Online Class which includes techniques for making a journal with rusted pages made using paints and textures, as well as a comprehensive course on rust dyeing fabrics and fibers and small metal objects.